 - It’s not cheap to pay someone else to answer your phone.

 - If you are using a virtual answering service, they will not do much more than take a message or provide your voicemail.
 If the caller is a potential client, you still have to talk to them.

 - In my practice area, clients want to talk to an attorney ASAP.
 They might leave a message with an answering service or on your voicemail, but by the time you call them back, they may have found someone else.
 It doesn’t make sense to pay someone to take messages for potential clients who will always remain potential clients.

 - If your marketing is well-targeted, you should want to talk to every potential client who calls you because you are the best person to help them.
 You are also in the best position to evaluate if they are a good client with a good case.
 Having someone else do that will save time in the short run, but will cost you time and money in the long run.

 Write Your Own Website Content

-A great way to plant a seed about your services before you even meet your next client, is to write great website content.
+An excellent way to plant a seed about your services before you even meet your next client is to write great website content.

 Running your own solo firm comes with numerous benefits and lots of new responsibilities.
 Make sure you can keep your solo practice running until it succeeds by keeping costs down and overhead low.